 Volumes in DOWN condition cannot be read, written, created on or mounted.
-This setting effectively removes the volume from the system while maintaining the records of the storage segments on it and is useful for dealing with failed disk or tape volumes.
+This setting effectively removes the volume from the system while maintaining the records of the storage segments on it and is useful for dealing with failed disk, object store, or tape volumes.
 Disks in DOWN condition can be changed to RWC, RW or RO condition.
 Tapes in DOWN condition can be changed to RWC or RO condition if they have not reached EOM.
 Tapes that have reached EOM can only be changed from DOWN to EOM.
+Object Stores in DOWN condition can be changed to RWC or RO condition.